 Why do we need all this padding after all?
 To protect ourselves from injury?
 Christopher McDougall, author of Born to Run observed people well in their forties running for miles and miles in certain countries while never getting injured.
-In our part of the world however, running and injury are synonym and injury management is part of every runner’s life.
-This would be very bad news for a hunter-gatherer tribe depending on their ability to run for food and survival.
+In our part of the world however, running and injury are synonymous and injury management is part of every runner’s life.
+This would be very bad news for a hunter-gatherer tribe who depended on their ability to run for food and survival.

 I strongly believe that those boats we call running shoes that have more and more padding are not only affecting negatively our speed and performance, but also causing us injury.
 The more padding, the more injury.

 By putting our feet in shoes, they get weaker and weaker, while by leaving them alone they really can do their job.

 Instant improvement in the foot strike